 Oh my goodness, these are words I wish someone had said to me twenty-plus years ago!
 I became a homeschool parent because I knew my math skills were weak.
 I wanted more for my children, yet I had no idea how I was going to get there.
-Fortunately, by the time my two oldest children got to the point where I could no longer effectively teach them math, we found a co-op experience.
+By the time my two oldest children reached Algebra 1, we found a co-op experience.
 (One of the most powerful aspects of the homeschool community is how we have each other’s backs for the weak spots.)
 I finally found my way to Math-U-See when my third child was not on the right track to enter into the math co-op.

 Are you a parent with a really strong mathematical background?
 Then you will find Math-U-See a fantastic experience.
 You will appreciate the logic of teaching concepts in a developmentally appropriate way, concept by concept, making sure that the student understands the concept well enough to teach it back to you.

-Or are you like me – the parent who said that math was not something you were good at and really something he/she hoped never to have to do?
-Perhaps you are not pursuing a homeschool experience just because you have a fear of failure because of your mathematical lack of skill.
+Or are you like me—the parent who said that math was not something you were good at and really something they hoped never to have to do?
+Perhaps you are not pursuing a homeschool experience just because you have a fear of failure because of your lack of mathematical skill.
 Please don’t let that idea hold you back any longer!

-Math-U-See’s unique approach is designed to empower a parent to teach their children mathematics.
+The unique approach of Math-U-See is designed to empower a parent to teach their children mathematics.
 The videos that founder Steve Demme has produced for you (the parent) explicitly model how to instruct your child in each mathematical concept.
 Yes, children love Mr. Steve and his corny sense of humor.
 However, the power and purpose of each video is that he models for you how to explain mathematical concepts to your children.
-Take note of this point because it is pure gold!
+Take note of this point, because it is pure gold!